HueCreators/Hue/fractured.md

 - Plugins must serve a singular purpose.
 Multipurpose plugins will be automatically rejected.
 - Plugins cannot establish external connections unless pre-approved.
-- Plugins will run directly on the client or community server.
+- Plugins will run directly on the client or community server inside sandboxed enviroment.